Inert gas asphyxiation: Suicide

-Use of inert gas for suicide was first proposed by a Canadian, Dr Bruce Dunn.
+Use of inert gas for suicide was first proposed by a Canadian, Bruce Dunn.
 Dunn commented that "...the acquisition of a compressed gas cylinder, an appropriate pressure reducing regulator, and suitable administration equipment... [was] not inaccessible to a determined individual, but relatively difficult for a member of the public to acquire casually or quickly".
 Dunn collaborated with other researchers, notably the Canadian campaigner John Hofsess, who in 1997 formed the group "NuTech" with Derek Humphry and Philip Nitschke.
 Two years later, NuTech had streamlined Dunn's work by using readily-available party balloon cylinders of helium.

 The method of suicide based on self-administration of helium in a bag, a colloquial name being the "exit bag" or suicide bag, has been referenced by some medical euthanasia advocacy groups.
 Originally, such bags were used with helium, and 30 deaths were reported with use of them from 2001 to 2005, and another 79 from 2005 to 2009.
 This suggested to one set of reviewers that the popularity of the technique was increasing, as also did the increase in helium suicides in Sweden during the latter half of the same decade.

 After attempts were made by authorities to control helium sales in Australia, a new method was introduced that instead uses nitrogen.
 Nitrogen became the main gas promoted by euthanasia advocates, such as Philip Nitschke, who founded a company called Max Dog Brewing in order to import canisters of nitrogen into Australia.
 Nitschke stated that the gas cylinders can be used for both brewing and, if required, to end life at a later stage in a "peaceful, reliable [and] totally legal" manner.
 Nitschke said that nitrogen is "undetectable even by autopsy, which was important to some people".

-Nitschke produced a 3D printed pod, "Sarco", that fills with nitrogen at the push of a button, claiming to cause its user to become unconscious within a minute and then die of oxygen deprivation.
+Nitschke used 3D printing to build a "Sarco pod" device that fills with nitrogen at the push of a button, claiming to cause its user to become unconscious within a minute and then die of oxygen deprivation.